donut-party/donut-docs-site/content/docs/system/_index.md

 ### Components

-Components have two manifestations: _definitions_ and _instances._
+The term _component_ has many senses across the abstract-to-concrete spectrum.
+You can use the word to refer to:

+* The abstract notion of a sub-system or module, a separate functioning part of a whole
+* A particular sub-system with its abstract descriptions of processes, state, and responsibilities, e.g. "the data fetching component handles caching, concurrency, and batching for retrieving business data"
+* The definition of that component in code
+* A run-time instance of the component produced by its definition

+donut.system allows you to translate your system's architectural abstractions into concrete component definitions and instances.
+The organizing unit of the component helps you delineate what collections of processes and state share the same functional purpose, and to clearly express the dependencies among components.

 #### Component Definitions

 Component definitions (or just _defs_ for short) are maps that associate signal names with signal handlers.
-Signal names include `:donut.system/start`, `:donut.system/stop`, and more.
+Signal names are keywords, and built-in signals include `:donut.system/start`, `:donut.system/stop`, and more.

 Component defs are composed into systems by including them in component groups: